 It’s important to note that all of these risks are associated with the consistent consumption of junk food.

 Eating junk food in moderation will not cause any of the above issues.

-When making a decision on junk food vs healthy food, consider your own health goals and ability to moderate.
+When making a decision on junk food vs healthy food, consider your own health goals and your ability to moderate your diet.

 Consuming junk food now and then may actually be helpful to many people in assisting with their dieting goals.

 Does junk food make you gain weight?
 Junk Food vs Healthy Food in Weight Gain

 It’s available everywhere and it’s cheap.
 When deciding between junk food vs healthy food, financial implications and ease of access may be factors.

 Junk food is all around us and it’s often cheaper than fruits, vegetables and healthy meats.